Vitaliy-06/Exam_ADONET/README.md

-It is exam of demonstrating skills in C#, ADO.Net, WPF
+It is exam of demonstrating skills in C#, ADO.Net